• Recipes Index

 • 5½-6 cups all-purpose flour

-• *Optional: 1 egg+1 tbsp water for an egg wash (this gives the bread a shiny finish as pictured...I don't do this unless I'm trying to impress someone, not worth wasting an egg if it's just for my family. 😉
+• *Optional: 1 egg+1 tbsp water for an egg wash (This gives the bread a shiny finish as pictured...I don't do this unless I'm trying to impress someone; not worth wasting an egg if it's just for my family. 😉

 Instructions

-1. In a large plastic mixing bowl combine warm water, yeast and sugar, allow to proof for 5-10 minutes or until yeast gets foamy and bubbly.
-If using instant yeast you don't need to wait for it to proof.
+1. In a large plastic mixing bowl combine warm water, yeast, and sugar.
+Allow to proof for 5-10 minutes or until yeast gets foamy and bubbly.
+If using instant yeast, you don't need to wait for it to proof.

 2. Next, add the salt and olive oil.
-Mix together with a fork and then add 2½ cups of flour.
-Mix really well with a fork or whisk, until there are no lumps of flour.
+Mix together with a fork, and then add 2½ cups of flour.
+Mix really well with a fork or whisk until there are no lumps of flour.

-3. Add three more cups of flour and stir it in with the fork.
+3. Add 3 cups more of flour and stir it in with the fork.
 It will get very thick.
 Once you've stirred it as much as you can with the fork, use your hand to begin kneading the bread.
 You may need to occasionally sprinkle the dough with a small amount of flour to keep your hand from sticking to the dough.
 Try not to exceed adding more than ½ cup total as you sprinkle when needed.

 4. Knead by hand for about 5-6 minutes or until dough has a nice springy and smooth consistency.

-8. Divide the dough in half and roll one piece out into a 9x13 type shape.
-Follow the step by step pictures above to see how this is done.
-Once it is a 9x13 you roll it up and place it on a prepared baking sheet.
+8. Divide the dough in half and roll one piece out into a 9x13-type shape.
+Follow the step-by-step pictures above to see how this is done.
+Once it is a 9x13, you roll it up and place it on a prepared baking sheet.
 (I use a silpat sprinkled with corn meal.
-You can use parchment paper or cooking spray as other options).
+You can use parchment paper or cooking spray as other options.)
 There are also these cool French Bread Pans.

-9. Once the loaf is on the baking sheet take a sharp knife or a bread baker's lame and put slits on the top of the loaf.
+9. Once the loaf is on the baking sheet, take a sharp knife or a bread baker's lame and put slits on the top of the loaf.
 Repeat for second loaf.

 12. Bake bread for 25-30 minutes at 425 degrees.

-13. **To give a nice crust to the outside of the bread you can place a small pan of hot water in the bottom of your oven or a few ice cubes.
+13. **To give a nice crust to the outside of the bread, you can place a small pan of hot water in the bottom of your oven or a few ice cubes.
 I usually use ice cubes.
 It's a great trick for adding steam to the beginning of the baking process.

-Desserts You've gotta try!
+More Easy Bread Recipes You've gotta try!

 A pinterest collage for easy french bread, three pictures arranged with a header dividing them with the title of the recipe.

-5 Comments
+40 Comments

 Like it?
 Share it!